Google Analytics can do just about whatever you want it to. It has a ton of depth.

 If you’re running your own business out of your house or from a coffee shop, don’t worry about this at all.
 The data impact from a single person is so limited that it’s not worth the hassle of adding a filter and maintaining one more setting in Google Analytics.

-Whenever I start to see the impact of my own browsing habits on one of my websites, my first thought is: “I need to spend my time getting more traffic.”
-At that stage, I prefer to worry about big things like getting enough traffic and customers.
+Whenever we start to see the impact of our browsing habits on one of our websites, our first thought is: “We need to spend our time getting more traffic.”
+At that stage, we prefer to worry about big things like getting enough traffic and customers.

 However, there is a situation where an office IP filter becomes a requirement.
 When you’re working on a larger website with an entire team of people employed, skewing your traffic data becomes a real possibility.
 If a couple hundred people all work on the same website, Google Analytics data will become biased.